sim4ple/sim4ple/README.md

 - ⚡ Fun fact: ...
 I am almost cried on blockchain for impact summit panel -->
 June 4, 2018:
-I received a call from an organization at the last minute to represent the company because nobody wanted to go on stage at the conference.
+I received a call at the last minute to represent a company because nobody wanted to go on stage at the conference.
 Long story short, I ended up committing $50 million dollars  to the SDG Goals to fight sex trafficking, modern slavery and poverty.
 June 8, 2018:
 Introduce to Katie by Stuart and her program www.thebrp.org.
 I gave it 150% for a year and failed.
 I am sorry Katie & Stuart.
 July 24, 2018